Today is 11/11.

 People often say the earthy colors of fall are a sign of death and decay.
-But that's not entirely true.
+But that's just one way of seeing it.

 When days get cooler and darker, the trees start to break down cholorophyl.
 The greens fade, but the colors that have been there all along emerge.
 Brown and brittle and honest.
 More themselves.

 Change—it’s human.
 Our bodies, our hair, our nails.
 And also: our opinions, our passions, our perspectives.
 Try to recognize those inside shifts as much as the outside ones.
 You won’t always know what it is, or why it's happening, or where the change will land you, but if you stay mindful, you can feel it coming (like with your period!).
 Give yourself space for it—let the parts rearrange and resettle.
 Quiet other things so you can pay attention.
 Above all: notice and learn.